 After a good amount of road walking, arriving into Mansilla de las Mulas is something to look forward to.
 Having walked through Castilla y Leon on two occasions, I have stayed here once and loved it.
 Mansilla de las Mulas is a town in the province of Leon.
-It has a population of about of 2000 inhabitants.
+It has a population of about 2000 inhabitants.
 The town lies on the River Esla and you will notice that on leaving the town.
 Mansilla is a walled town, just like Leon further on, and it is difficult not to notice these ruins on walking through the town.
 On arriving in Mansilla, you will see the monument of three worn-out pilgrims taking a rest.
 I took a rest with them in this picture..I’d say quite a few others did too.
-There are a wealth of albergues and pensions to choose from in Mansilla (Gronze).
+There is a wealth of albergues and pensions to choose from in Mansilla (Gronze).
 I found the Municipal albergue to be perfect.
 On leaving Mansilla, you are 19km away from Leon.

 Mercadoiro / Marcadoiro (map)

-Did you know that when you reach the 100 km marker on the Camino, you don’t actually have 100 km to walk.
+Did you know that when you reach the 100 km marker on the Camino, you don’t actually have 100 km to walk?
 The true 100 km distance point is at a little Galician town called Mercadoiro.
-For such a tiny town, it has a well recommended albergue (Gronze) that can act as an alternative to the more popular town of Portomarin.
+For such a tiny town, it has a well-recommended albergue (Gronze) that can act as an alternative to the more popular town of Portomarin.

 Ah..Molinaseca, one of my favourite towns.
 After a rough 6-8 hours walk up and over the Leon Mountains, Molinaseca is a small oasis.
 At the entrance, you will see the shrine of Our Lady of Sorrows.
-The medieval Pilgrims bridge, which has been recently restored, crosses the River Meruelo and you are then left at the start of Calle Real.
+The medieval pilgrims bridge, which has been recently restored, crosses the River Meruelo and you are then left at the start of Calle Real.
 The buildings in Molinaseca are typical of those in the El Bierzo region of Leon.
 It has a population of just under 800 people.
 I have stayed in this town twice, preferring it to Ponferrada, 8 kms further on.
 It is not rare to see pilgrims lying down by the river and soaking up the atmosphere.
 Some may even take a swim.
 I would gladly stay there again.
 I have only good memories of walking from Rabanal del Camino to Molinaseca and staying there.
-There are many albergues and hostals in Molinaseca (Gronze) also.
+There are many albergues and hostels in Molinaseca (Gronze) also.
 The main albergues are located on the main road as you leave the town, Albergue Santamarina being well recommended.
-Now, you have 220km until Santiago – not long to go!
+Now, you have 220 km until Santiago – not long to go!